DOES/HE/EXIST?

 CURRENT PROJECTS & RELEASES:

-CORNERSHOP SERIES
+CORNERSHOP SERIES:

 INKBLOT'Inkblot' is a multi-format presentation and workshop, designed as the psychological Inkblot test, but expanded by the addition of another sense: hearing.
 The project consists of core introduction and audiovisual work, fresh sound pieces added on frequent basis and an engaging video game.'Inkblot' explores the connection between creativity and mental health, in hopes of developing new tools for psychological and artistic practices.